 Dr. Matthias Holdhoff is a medical oncologist and co-director of the Brain Cancer Disease Group at the Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins.
 He is an associate professor of oncology, neurology and neurological surgery at Johns Hopkins University School of Medicine.
 Dr. Holdhoff’s expertise is in primary brain cancers and central nervous system lymphomas.
-He is board-certified in internal medicine, medical oncology and neuro-oncology.

 He earned his medical degree from Freie Universität Berlin, received his doctorate degree at Charité University Medicine Berlin.
 Dr. Holdhoff completed residency training in internal medicine at Johns Hopkins Bayview Medical Center, followed by a fellowship in medical oncology at Johns Hopkins Hospital with research training at the Ludwig Center for Cancer Genetics and Therapeutics (Kinzler-Vogelstein lab).